On Tuesday (14 July), PM Boris Johnson cancelled 5G infrastructure plans with Chinese tech giant Huawei: What does this mean?

 “All sorts of people can try to claim credit for the decision, but this was based on a technical assessment by the National Cyber Security Centre about how we can have the highest quality 5G systems in the future.”

-In January 2020, the UK proposed security measures for their plan to build a 5G network.
+In January 2020, the UK proposed security measures for the proposed 5G network.
 This was created in alliance with the National Cyber Security Centre (NCSC).
 Huawei would not be responsible for more than 35% of the overall 5G infrastructure.
 This percentage of involvement would be systematically decreased as the UK diversified their tech vendors.
 Huawei would also be banned from building in “geographically sensitive” locations like military camps and nuclear sites.

 The US sanctions that stopped the UK working with Huawei